vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Basic-Concepts/simple-state-machine.md

 To do this, we need to add the **Program Counter (PC)**.
 The $\mathtt{PC}$ is a special registry that contains the position of the instruction in the program being executed.

-We use $\texttt{op}_i$ as a shorthand for the linear combination of our state machine to simplify the forthcoming constraints:
+We use $\texttt{op}^i$ as a shorthand for the linear combination of our state machine to simplify the forthcoming constraints:
 $$
 \mathtt{op}^i := \mathtt{setA}^i \cdot \mathtt{A}^i + \mathtt{setB}^i \cdot \mathtt{B}^i + \mathtt{inFree}^i \cdot \mathtt{free}^i + \mathtt{const}^i.
 $$